Markov decision process: Value iteration

 where $i$ is the iteration number.
 Value iteration starts at $i = 0$ and $V_0$ as a guess of the value function.
 It then iterates, repeatedly computing $V_{i+1}$ for all states $s$, until $V$ converges with the left-hand side equal to the right-hand side (which is the "Bellman equation" for this problem).
 Lloyd Shapley's 1953 paper on stochastic games included as a special case the value iteration method for MDPs, but this was recognized only later on.

+Value iteration is guaranteed to converge for $\gamma < 1$ by the Banach fixed-point theorem.

+The Banach fixed-point theorem states that a given contraction mapping has a unique fixed point; further, one can asymptotically approach this fixed points by iterated application of the contraction mapping.
+It then suffices to show that value iteration is a contraction mapping, which is shown below for $\gamma < 1$.